CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Empirical Evaluation

 To evaluate whether the performance difference among the three scaling algorithms is significant, we conduct the Friedman test with the post-hoc Nemenyi test \cite{demvsar2006statistical}.

-Figures~\ref{sig:a} and ~\ref{sig:b} show the results of the significance test for DBSCAN and DP, respectively.
-The results show that the CDF-TS versions are significantly better than the DScale and ReScale versions for both DBSCAN and DP.
+Figure~\ref{sig} shows the results of the significance test for different clustering algorithms.
+The results show that the CDF-TS versions are significantly better than at least one of DScale and ReScale versions for each clustering algorithm.

-Here we compare the different effects on the transformed datasets due to ReScale and CDF-TS using the MDS visualisation\footnote{Multidimensional scaling (MDS) \cite{borg2012applied} is used for visualising a high-dimensional dataset in a 2-dimensional space through a projection method which preserves as well as possible the original pairwise dissimilarities between instances.}.
+Here we compare the different effects on the transformed datasets due to ReScale and CDF-TS.
 The effects on the two synthetic datasets are shown in Figure~\ref{DESSyth} and Figure \ref{RScaleSyth}.
 They show that both the rescaled datasets are more axis-parallel distributed using ReScale than those using CDF-TS.
 For the 3L dataset, the blue cluster is still very sparse after running ReScale, as shown in Figure \ref{DESSyth:a}.
 In contrast, it becomes denser using CDF-TS, as shown in Figure \ref{RScaleSyth:a}.
 As a result, DBSCAN has much better performance with CDF-TS on the 3L dataset.

-Figure \ref{wilt} shows the MDS plots on the Wilt dataset which CDF-TS has the largest performance improvement over both DBSCAN and DP.
-The figure shows that the two clusters are more uniformly distributed in the new space which makes their boundary easier to be identified than that in the original space.
+Figure \ref{wilt} shows the MDS visualisation\footnote{Multidimensional scaling (MDS) \cite{borg2012applied} is used for visualising a high-dimensional dataset in a 2-dimensional space through a projection method which preserves as well as possible the original pairwise dissimilarities between instances.} on the Wilt dataset where CDT-TS outperforms both DBSCAN and DP the most.
+The figure shows that the each cluster is more homogeneously distributed in the new space, which makes the boundary between clusters easier to be identified than that in the original space.
 In contrast, based on distance, most points of the red cluster are surrounded by points of the blue cluster, as shown in Figure \ref{wilt:a}.